andrea-astu/proxy-sessions/README.md

 # A proxy for session-typed communication.

-## Files
+## Files and folders:
 - **proxy_with_middle:** python code with all proxy functionalities
-- **example_server and example_client**
+- **example_server and example_client in example_cleint_server folder:** to try out the proxy with previously created client and server
-- **schema_validation:** python code that checks the json payload the client/server sends and compares it with type defined in client and server protocols
+- **schema_validation in session logic:** python code that checks the json payload the client/server sends and compares it with type defined in client and server protocols
-- **example_schema_validation:** tests that show examples of sessions against python payloads changed to JSON formats
+- **session_types in session_logic:** models the Session types and their functionalities as well as exceptions.
+- **parsers:** to transform a session into a string or vice-versa and to alter message sent from server to client or client to server.
+- **tests:** all files in this folder can be carried out with pytest to make sure certain functions are working as they should.

 ## How to use

-1. Make sure the server is opened.
-2. Open the proxy.
-In the proxy terminal, type "default" if you want to use the default ports for the proxy (7891) and the server (7890, which is translated into the ws://127.0.0.1:7890 URI).
-If not, type the desired ports/uris for them.
+1. Start your server.
+2. **Start proxy**
-3. Open the client and interact with it.
+    Open a command prompt in the project folder and run
+   <pre> ```python proxy.py -s=SERVER_PORT -pr=PROXY_PORT ``` </pre>
+   and replace SERVER_PORT and PROXY_PORT with the desired port numbers.
+3. Start your client and make sure it's connecting to the given proxy port.
+4. Should your client code end, you can keep the server and proxy open and connect a new client; just keep in mind the server and proxy ports will remain the same.

+Note: you can also run the proxy without flags and the default ports will be used, which are 7890 for a server and 7891 for the proxy.

 ## Use example to test out proxy

-1. First open the server, then the proxy.

-2. In the proxy terminal, type "default" for both the proxy and server ports.

-3. Open the client.

-4. The example server and client will run through the proxy.
-Interact with the client to test it out.
+1. **Start server**
+   Open a command prompt in the example_client_server folder and run
+   <pre> ```python example_server.py ``` </pre>
+2. **Start proxy**
+    Open a command prompt in the project folder and run
+   <pre> ```python proxy.py ``` </pre>
+3. **Start client**
+   Open a command prompt in the example_client_server folder and run
+   <pre> ```python example_client.py ``` </pre>

+4. Follow the client instructions in the console.
+5. Once the client code is finished, you can repeat step 3 to carry it put again without closing the server or proxy if you so wish.

-Note: you can see what proxy and server are handling by looking at the corresponding terminals.
+**NOTE:** you can see what proxy and server are handling by looking at the corresponding terminals.

 ## Session syntax and payloads